|

 fees.

-format is the Eurekahedge Database presented?
+In what format is the Eurekahedge database presented?

-Eurekahedge makes it data available either through
+Eurekahedge make its data available either through

 a subscription to our own database online or through